A command-line interface for MCP servers. curl for MCP.

 Add a stdio MCP server to your config |

-mcpx add <name> --url <url> |
+mcpx add [name] --url <url> |

-Add an HTTP MCP server to your config |
+Add an HTTP MCP server (name derived from URL if omitted) |

 mcpx remove <name> |